abreis/swift-gissumo/doc/Statistics.md

 Available hooks:

-* activeVehicleCount (interval)
+* entityCount (interval)

-  Prints how many vehicles are active.
+  Prints how many vehicles, roadside units and parked cars are active.
 Good for verifying the density of vehicles on the road over time, as SUMO doesn't have a way of enforcing this.

-* activeRoadsideUnitCount (interval)

-  Prints how many roadside units are active.

 * cityCoverageMapEvolution (interval) [not implemented]